sparkfun/Qwiic_Ublox_Gps_Py/README.md

 	* Simple example showing how to use SPI.
 		Module.

+### Attribution
+---
+This code is dependent on the work by [daylomople](https://github.com/dalymople) and the awesome parsing capabilities of [ubxtranslator](https://github.com/dalymople/ubxtranslator).

 ### To Do
 ---
 * [ ] Some bugs associated with SPI writes.
 * [ ] Add more Classes and Messages to `sparkfun_predefines.py` so that a
 	greater variety of messages can be parsed.
 * [ ] Fix bug when getting configuration settings.